Aaron Redmond

 Aaron James Redmond (born 23 September 1979) is a former New Zealand international cricketer.
 He was a member of the Otago cricket team for ten seasons, having previously played for Canterbury.
 Redmond played as a right-handed batsman.
 He made eight Test match, six One Day International and seven Twenty20 International appearances for the New Zealand national cricket team between 2008 and 2013.

 Early life and family

 Redmond was born at Auckland in 1979 and brought up in Australia where he attended Kent Street Senior High School in Perth.
 He played cricket for Western Australia under-19s whilst at school.
-His father, Rodney Redmond, played international cricket for New Zealand in the 1970s and was the New Zealand Cricket Almanack player of the year in 1973.
+His father, Rodney Redmond, played international cricket for New Zealand in the 1970s and was a New Zealand Cricket Almanack player of the year in 1973.

 Redmond met his wife whilst playing club cricket for Wigan Cricket Club in England.
 After his retirement, the family moved back to England full-time, with Redmond working as an accountant as well as coaching and playing for Wigan.